 Created By: ODHS

 The fact that there are few adjacent houses at precisely the same height is most noticeable and today this certainly adds to the considerable charm of the town.
 Also, no major houses are exactly alike, and what could be described as almost a mansion can stand ‘cheek by jowl’ with a small cottage!
-Or, in other words, where the lace dealers and shoe manufactorers lived literally next door to their lace and shoe workers!
+Or, in other words, where the lace dealers, brewery owners and shoe manufacturers lived literally next door to their lace, brewery and shoe workers!

-This point of interest is part of the tour: A Lace Trail around Olney (Revised)
+This point of interest is part of the tour: A Lace Trail around Olney (Revised August 2018) - Copy